 You can stretch anytime, anywhere.
 Just follow these tips to do it safely and effectively.By Mayo Clinic Staff

 Stretching may take a back seat to your exercise routine.
-You may think that stretching your hamstrings and calves is just something to be done if you have a few extra minutes before or after pounding out some miles on the treadmill.
 The main concern is exercising, not stretching, right?

 Studies about the benefits of stretching have had mixed results.
 Some show that stretching helps.
-Other studies show that stretching before or after exercise has little if any benefit and doesn't reduce muscle soreness after exercise.
-Studies have shown that static stretching performed immediately before a sprint event may decrease performance to a small degree.
+Other studies show that stretching before or after exercise has little to no benefit.

 Stretching also increases blood flow to the muscle.
-And you may come to enjoy the ritual of stretching before or after hitting the trail, ballet floor or soccer field.
+You may learn to enjoy the ritual of stretching before or after hitting the trail, ballet floor or soccer field.

 Before you plunge into stretching, make sure you do it safely and effectively.
-While you can stretch anytime, anywhere — in your home, at work, in a hotel room or at the park — you want to be sure to use proper technique.
+While you can stretch anytime, anywhere, be sure to use proper technique.
 Stretching incorrectly can actually do more harm than good.

 Use these tips to keep stretching safe:

-Also, consider holding off on stretching before an intense activity, such as sprinting or track and field activities.
-Some research suggests that pre-event stretching before these types of events may actually decrease performance.
+Consider skipping stretching before an intense activity, such as sprinting or track and field activities.
+Some research suggests that pre-event stretching may actually decrease performance.
 Research has also shown that stretching immediately before an event weakens hamstring strength.

-Strive for symmetry.
-Everyone's genetics for flexibility are a bit different, so rather than striving for that gymnast or ballet dancer degree of motion, focus on having equal flexibility side to side (especially if you have a history of a previous injury).
+- Strive for symmetry.
+Everyone's genetics for flexibility are a bit different.
+Rather than striving for the flexibility of a dancer or gymnast, focus on having equal flexibility side to side (especially if you have a history of a previous injury).
 Flexibility that is not equal on both sides may be a risk factor for injury.

 - Don't bounce.
 Stretch in a smooth movement, without bouncing.
-Bouncing as you stretch can cause injury to your muscle.
+Bouncing as you stretch can injure your muscle and actually contribute to muscle tightness.

 - Hold your stretch.
-Hold each stretch for about 30 seconds; in problem areas, you may need to hold for around 60 seconds.
-Breathe normally as you stretch.
+Breathe normally and hold each stretch for about 30 seconds; in problem areas, you may need to hold for around 60 seconds.

 - Don't aim for pain.
 Expect to feel tension while you're stretching, not pain.
 If it hurts, you've pushed too far.
 Back off to the point where you don't feel any pain, then hold the stretch.